Urris: Culture

+In literature

 Irish Nationalist poet Alice Milligan made a direct reference to Urris in her poem "A song of Freedom":

 Folklore

 The Lost Piper

-Although technically not in Urris, Binion Hill is associated with the Legend of the Lost Piper.
-At the foot of the hill there is a cave known as Poll an Phiobaire (The Piper's Cave), which according to local tradition has no end.
+Binion Hill is associated with the Legend of the "lost piper".
+At the foot of the hill there is a cave known as Poll an Phiobaire (the piper's cave), which according to local tradition has no end.
 One day a piper heard that the cave contained a crock of gold.
-He entered the cave playing 'Girls will be old women before I return.’
+He entered the cave playing "Girls will be old women before I return".
 According to the legend, he disappeared in the cave but on occasions it is still possible to hear him playing at the mouth of the cave.